VikParuchuri/boston-python-ml/index.md

   * Humans automatically break down sentences into units of meaning.
 * In this case, we have to first explicitly show the computer how to do this, in a process called tokenization.
 * After tokenization, we can convert the tokens into a matrix (bag of words model).
-* Once we have a matrix, we can use machine learning to train a model and predict scores.
+* Once we have a matrix, we can a machine learning algorithm to train a model and predict scores.

+--- .class #id

+## What is the algorithm doing?

+* The algorithm is going to be taking in a lot of numerical values, along with the scores that are associated with these values.
+* We will extract the numerical values from the text
+  * For example, *number of times the word plane appears in a piece of text* is a feature.
+* The values (features) are derived from the input text, and aggreggated on a per-text basis into feature vectors.
+* Multiple feature vectors are generally placed together into a feature matrix, where each row represents a piece of text.
+* The algorithm will discover which of these features is relevant, and which are not.
+* The relevance is determined by whether or not the features differentiate a high scoring essay from a low scoring one.
+* So, we want to feed it features that are specific (they measure as few things as possible) and relevant.

 --- .class #id